neutrinojs/neutrino/docs/upgrading-neutrino.md

 api.use(require('neutrino.preset-mocha'));
 ```

-- `neutrino.getWebpackOptions()` no longer caches the configuration after being called.
+- `neutrino.getWebpackOptions()` has been renamed to `neutrino.getWebpackConfig()` and no longer caches the configuration after being called.
 - Using a `node` target no longer skips the watcher for a builder, it now uses the Webpack source watcher.
 This means
 commands like `neutrino start && node build` is obsolete. `neutrino build && node build` would work to start a Node
 instance for production-built bundles.